nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 <br>

-## 2.1 Example: non-convergence for high potential values
+## 2.1 Example: solving the Butler-Volmer equation
 We now consider solving the 1D equation

 \begin{equation}